top of page

 Our approach: IP-PAD will integrate for the first time, in systematic, rigorous and mutually beneficial ways, two areas of research: the rich literature on youth political engagement from the perspective of political and social sciences and the insights we have obtained from the emerging field of developmental neuroscience on the wide-ranging changes that occur in the adolescent brain.
 IP-PAD aims to study and understand how the developing adolescent brain in the different sociopolitical contexts of five European countries underpins the emergence of the social, and eventually, political self of Generation Alpha.

-Our impact: Our academic beneficiaries and non-academic partners will be training a new generation of ESRs to conduct open, innovative and rigorous research in that area.
+Our impact: Our academic beneficiaries and non-academic partners will be training a new generation of DCs to conduct open, innovative and rigorous research in that area.
 Our unique approach of bringing together these different disciplines in co-supervisory roles will advance our understanding of youth politics and provide important insights on how to best prepare the next generations of social scientists in addressing the challenges of the future through the combination of disciplinary expertise and interdisciplinary experience.

 bottom of page